 The Amazon Echo has finally launched in the UK, with the smart speaker hitting homes 28 September and the smaller smart-enabled Echo Dot arriving in October.

-This isn't all Amazon's doing, though - it's opened up to third-party app manufacturers which means that the list of services you will be able to use with your new Echo will continue to grow.
-In the US, for instance, there's now 3,000 apps that work with the Amazon Echo.
+This isn't all Amazon's doing, though – it's opened up Echo to third-party app manufacturers, which means the list of services you'll be able to use with it will continue to grow.
+In the US, for instance, there are now 3,000 apps that work with the Amazon Echo.

-These services are called 'Skills' and can be found by going to the Alexa app and clicking on the Skills section.
-There you will see the many different Skills on offer.
+These services are called 'Skills', and can be found by going to the Alexa app and clicking on the Skills section.
+There you'll see the many different Skills on offer.

 Music and audio

 Given the Amazon Echo is a smart speaker, music and audio services will be the most used on the device.
-While there's noticeable absentees here - Google Play Music and Apple Music aren't currently supported - there's plenty more that are....
+While there are noticeable absentees here – Google Play Music and Apple Music aren't currently supported – plenty of other services are....

 "Alexa, play Ed Sheeran for me" is something you should never say, ever.
 But if you really wanted to listen to the ginger whinger you can do through the Echo by muttering the magic words.

 This is an obvious one.
-Amazon is baking in as many Amazon-related services into the Echo and Echo Dot as it possibly can - given that's where its money lies.
+Amazon is baking in as many Amazon-related services into the Echo and Echo Dot as it possibly can, given that's where its money lies.
 Prime Music is one that will work straight away with the Echo.
 Just say something like: "Alexa, play tawdry '90s tunes that will make me reevaluate my life and wish I had really learned something at school on Amazon Prime please."
-If that doesn't work: "Alexa, play Colplay on Prime Music" will.
+If that doesn't work: "Alexa, play Coldplay on Prime Music" will.